InjuMichorius/filmaholic-v2/README.md

 # Goal 💪🏻
 The goal of Filmaholic is to provide its audience with information about movies, so they can make a decision on what to watch.
 They can also search a movie to see other people's opinions.
 This application will show the overall rating of any movie using the The Movie DataBase API.

-# API
+# API 🗂️
 I made use of [The Movie DB API](https://www.themoviedb.org/) for this project.
 The base endpoint is https://api.themoviedb.org/.
 All endpoints return either a JSON object or an array.
 The endpoints I use are popular and ID.
-This is the structure of a movie array:
+This is the structure of one movie array:

 ```json
 {